Background pattern

 If you take more Cufence than you should

-If you take more medication than you should, you may experience nausea, vomiting, and dizziness.
+If you take more medicine than you should, you may experience nausea, vomiting, and dizziness.
 You should contact your doctor or another healthcare professional immediately.

 If you forget to take Cufence

-If you forget to take a dose, take the next dose at the usual scheduled time.
+If you forget to take a dose, take the next dose at the scheduled time.

-This medication is indicated for long-term use because Wilson's disease is a lifelong condition.
-Do not suspend or change treatment without consulting your doctor, even if you feel better.
+This medicine is intended for long-term use because Wilson's disease is a lifelong condition.
+Do not stop or change treatment without discussing it with your doctor, even if you feel better.

-At times (frequency unknown; cannot be estimated from available data) treatment with this medication may produce inflammation of the small intestine or colon.
-If you experience any of the following side effects, contact your doctorimmediately:
+Sometimes (frequency not known; cannot be estimated from the available data) treatment with this medicine may cause inflammation of the small intestine or colon.
+If you experience any of the following side effects, contact your doctor immediately:

 • Severe stomach pain